Speldosa/Speldosa.github.io/README.md

 # To-do

 ## Primary:
+- Do I really want to call the essay section "essays"?
+Would something else be better?
+"Texts" maybe?
+- Should permalinks to essays be in date folders?
+Or should they be placed in folders according tags or something?
+Can we use pages instead of posts?
+Figure all this out. [http://jekyllrb.com/docs/permalinks/](Here's) an explanation of how you can set up permalinks.
+I'm thinking about the lines of just placeing them in the "essays" folder, with their title.
+- Should I remove the hover?
 - Work with sitemaps
 	- Do the rest of what's being mentioned in [http://www.relishtraymedia.com/blog/bid/257788/SEO-Sitelinks-How-to-Get-Google-Subheadings-in-Search-Results](this article).
 	- Resolve the error Google Search Console throws regarding a [https://en.wikipedia.org/wiki/HTTP_302](302 error).